ft-290008buchok/Calc.cpp/README.md

 Based on the character-by-character analysis of the expression string, a binary expression tree is created, which is converted into an inverse Polish record by method of recursive descent, represented in the machine's memory as an ordinary one-dimensional array (std::vector).
 The calculation uses a stack calculator algorithm that works with reverse Polish notation.

 #
-If you liked this library, you can put an asterisk to this repository. to make it more popular 😃!
+If you liked this library, you can put a star to this repository to make it more popular 😃!